Skip to main content

 Introduction

-The Monsido API manages the Monsido platform.
+The Optimize API manages the Acquia Optimize platform.
 It manages

 users, their domains, subdomains, their issues, and more.